 When grounding inserts, minimize the length of the ground wire.
-Use of a longer ground wire can result in a flashover to energized parts inside the component compartment and serious personal injury or death when the TransFuser Mounting is rotated to the closed position.
+Use of a longer ground wire can result in a flashover to energized parts inside the component compartment and serious injury or death when the TransFuser Mounting is rotated to the Closed position.

-Switch-termination compartments cannot accommodate 600-ampere elbows manufactured by Blackburn when piggybacked.
+• Switch-termination compartments cannot accommodate 600-ampere elbows manufactured by Blackburn when piggybacked.

 STEP 3.
-Verify cables in termination compartments for fuses are correctly positioned between the cable guides.
+Verify the cables in the fuse termination compartments are correctly positioned between the cable guides.
 Then, terminate the cables with the elbows, following the elbow manufacturer's instructions.